mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 So, I think Chao Chou in this koan is really mature and perfect ripeness of fruit.
 So everything is going pretty smoothly, naturally.
 So nothing sharp in the words.
 He uses words, but those words are not very sharp.
 Priests’ words come up very naturally, smoothly.
 But lots of information is there, instruction is there.

-So that is Joshu in this koan.
+So that is Jōshū in this koan.

 #### 16:10